Celtic poised for Champions League group stage – Daily Business

 Celtic poised for Champions League group stage

-Celtic will be guaranteed a place in next term’s Champions League group stage if, as expected, they win the Scottish Premiership.
+Celtic will be guaranteed a place in next season’s Champions League group stage if, as expected, they win the Scottish Premiership.

-The elevation of the Scottish Champions follows a decision by Uefa to impose further sanctions on Russia as a result of the continuing conflict in Ukraine.
+The elevation of the Scottish champions follows a decision by Uefa to impose further sanctions on Russia as a result of the continuing conflict in Ukraine.

 Russian clubs will be banned from participating in all Uefa competitions next season and as a result, Scotland, whose coefficient ranking sits at 11th for the 2022-23 season, will now receive a guaranteed Champions League group spot.